salifou/aap-operator-upgrade-demo/README.md

 2. Backup: Backup AAP controllers

 3. Upgrade:
-    - Remove all namespaces from the operator group target namespaces => Do not monitor
+    - Remove all namespaces from the operator group target namespaces
     - Upgrade AAP operator from 2.4 to 2.5
     - Create new AAP CR in ns1 and ns2
     - Add ns1 to the operator group target namespaces => UPGRADE